thedevdojo/wave-website/content/docs/guides/about.md

 ---
 title: About Guides
 description: Learn how you can host your website and make it live for the world to see.
-nextTitle: 'Creating Themes'
+prevTitle: 'Create a Plugin'
-nextURL: '/docs/guides/creating-themes'
+prevURL: '/docs/prompts/create-plugin'
-prevTitle: 'Prompts'
+nextTitle: 'Using Filament with Volt'
-prevURL: '/docs/prompts/create-a-role'
+nextURL: '/docs/guides/using-filament-with-volt'
 ---